eomii/rules_ll/docs/contributing/contributing.md

 mkdocs serve
 ```

-If you change anything in the `ll/` directory, regenerate the API reference docs:
+If you change docstrings in the `ll/` directory, regenerate the API reference
+docs:

 ```bash
 ./generate_docs.sh